College Student Credit Cards

 Finally, it can be a little difficult to obtain college student credit cards on your own.
 Some card companies require that the student has a co-signer (usually the parent(s) or some other responsible adult).
 Students under the age of 21 have to meet additional requirements not required of those of legal age (rule of The Credit Card Act).
 An under 21 student has the choice of either get someone to co-sign or show proof of income high enough to justify the issuance of the card.

-If you have a job with reliable income, you will most likely be able to qualify for the student credit card on your own.
+If you have a job with reliable income, you will most likely be able to qualify for the student credit card on your own, and build credit as a student.
 However, if you do not have a job, you will need someone to co-sign for you.
 Asking someone to co-sign is asking him/her to take a big step.
 Understand that whatever you do with this credit card will affect your co-signer.
 Furthermore, if you do not pay your bills on time, this will be reflected on the credit of your co-signer.
 If you should default on the payments and amount on the card, the co-signer will have to make the payment for you.
 Co-signing is a lot to ask someone to be willing to do for you.

 Build Student Credit in College With Cards For Bad Credit

 Another option to consider if you are looking to establish credit without a co-signer is to apply for a credit card for bad credit.

 Disclaimer: This content is not provided or commissioned by Citi.
 Opinions expressed here are author’s alone, not those of Citi, and have not been reviewed, approved or otherwise endorsed by Citi.
 This site may be compensated through Citi Affiliate Program.